jlbroughton88/Broughton_Detailing/PLAN.md

-Get homepage looking better.
+Add signup functionality
-Polish styles across site.
+Polish styles more
+Work on about page